BackupTheBerlios/pida-svn/trunk/docs/rst/pida-manual.rst

 Adding a project to the workbench
 +++++++++++++++++++++++++++++++++

-Firstly, from the *Project* menu select *Add Project*, and Enter the information into the newly displayed form.
+Firstly, from the *Project* menu select *New Project*, and Enter the information into the newly displayed form.

 Name